planetfederal/cogj-spec/README.md

 ## Why?

-As cloud technologies become the norm, browers rule the desktop and disks are rarely local -- we need to think differently about how we store data.
  Having opaque files on remote services requires you to download the entire file before being able to make use of it.
 Just as COG changed this for raster, COGJ aims to do the same for vector.

 The problem exists in all common vector formats:
 - Sqlite based (MBTiles, GeoPackage)